 Select a plate with between 30 and 200 distinct bacterial colonies.

 Gently rinse the plate with molecular grade water so that all visible portions of the bacterial colonies are contained within a water suspension.
-Capture water in 15 ml conical tube.
+Capture water in 15 mL conical tube.

 Colonies that do not rinse easily (actinomycetes) can be scrapped with a sterile loop and suspended in water by swirling the loop.